 - ✓ You set up automatic premium payments via credit card

-- ✓ The charge recurs on the same date each month
+- ✓ The charge recurs on approximately the same date each month

 The charge may be unauthorized if: